LoRaMesher/LoRaMesher/README.md

 //Get the LoraMesher instance
 LoraMesher& radio = LoraMesher::getInstance();

-//Initialize the LoraMesher with a processReceivedPackets function radio.init(processReceivedPackets);
+//Initialize the LoraMesher.
+You can specify the LoRa parameters here or later with their respective functions radio.begin();

+//After initializing you need to start the radio with radio.start();

+//You can pause and reanude at any moment with radio.standby();
+//And then
+radio.start();
 ```

 We can see that, when starting a new instance of LoRaMesher, we need to pass through a function.

 ### Received packets function

+If your node needs to receive packets from other nodes you should follow the next steps:

+1. Create a function that will receive the packets:

-The function that gets a notification each time the library receives a packet for the user looks like this one:
+The function that gets a notification each time the library receives a packet for the app looks like this one:

 ```
 /**